mimblewimble/docs/docs/wiki/services/slatepack-integration.md

 A Slatepack address is a bech32 encoded address, similar to those used in Bitcoin.
 However, Slatepack addresses do not touch the network; they are used strictly for transaction building between two wallets, and never appear on-chain or represent ownership.

 Addresses are exchanged between parties to serve as instructions for how to complete the payment.
-Therefore, a Slatepack address serves a double prupose:
+Therefore, a Slatepack address serves a double purpose:

 * It decodes to a Tor address.
 * Acts as a key to encrypt the transaction data being communicated by Slatepack Messages (strings).